kaycebasques/overfit/linear-algebra.rst

 This collection of records is called a "system of linear equations".
 Solving the system means finding weights and biases that satisfy every linear equation in the system simultaneously.
-Or they at least get close to solving each equation.
+Or weights and biases that at least get *close* to solving each equation.